 Observations & CARS-2 Assignment.
 Students will conduct two structured observations of the student with or suspected of having autism that they are evaluating, using the observation form provided by the instructor.
 Then, they will complete a third observation of the student and immediately fill out the CARS-2 observation form, at the appropriate level, immediately afterward.
-Students will briefly (strict 10-minute limit, including questions from peers) present the results of those observations in class, as though they are presenting them in a multidisciplinary evaluation team setting.
+Students will briefly (strict 10-minute limit, including questions from peers) present the results of those observations in class.
 The presentation is worth 20 points, and the observations and CARS-2 administration are graded as part of the comprehensive evaluation case described further below.
 Grading will be based on having accurately completed each observation form, accurately scoring behavior via the CARS-2, accurately reporting findings to peers, attending to relevant information, exploring implications of initial observation data and how those findings might inform future evaluation activities, and answering peers' questions knowledgeably.